symfony/symfony-docs/components/stopwatch.rst

 The Stopwatch component provides an easy and consistent way to measure execution time of certain parts of code so that you don't constantly have to parse microtime by yourself.
-Instead, use the simple :class:`Symfony\\Component\\Stopwatch\\Stopwatch` class::
+Instead, use the :class:`Symfony\\Component\\Stopwatch\\Stopwatch` class::

     use Symfony\Component\Stopwatch\Stopwatch;